Organwolf/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 76: May 17, 2020

+**Today's Progress**: Git and radio buttons in react.

+**Thoughts**: On the git side of things I learnt that you can have an 'origin' remote with my fork's address and then an 'upstream' remote with the address to the original repository.
+Pulling from the upstream was still a little comfusing `git pull upstream gh-pages`.
+Further a pull request is a request to the maintainer(s) to pull changes _into_ their original project - that's a pull request.
+On the react side of things I learnt more about leaky abstraction.
+When onChange passes an event to handleChange `onChange={this.handleChange}`that becomes a leaky abstraction.

+**Experimented with**:

+Remove a remote
+`git remote rm <URL>`

+Add a remote
+`git remote add <REMOTENAME> <URL>`

+Create and switch barnches in one line
+`git checkout -b <BRANCHNAME>`

+Rename the branch you're currently on
+`git branch -m <NEWBRANCHNAME>`

+See changes to the remote before you pull
+`git fetch --dry-run`

+Merge a branch called BRANCHNAME into the current branch `git merge <BRANCHNAME>`

+Delete a branch
+`git branch -d <BRANCHNAME>`

+**Link(s) to work**: Completed the [Git-it](http://jlord.us/patchwork/) tutorial.

 ### Day 75: May 16, 2020

 **Today's Progress**: I went over some of the basic in git today.